e-gov/GOVSSO/TechnicalSpecification.md

 | at_hash | `"at_hash": "AKIDtvBT2JS_02tkl_DvuA"` |  The access token hash calculated as described in OIDC specification [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)]. |
 | sid | `"sid": "f5ab396c-1490-4042-b073-ae8e003c7258"` |  Session ID - String identifier for a GovSSO session.
 This represents a session of a User Agent.
 Different sid values are used to identify distinct sessions at GovSSO. |

-ID Token may consist other OpenID Connect protocol based fields that are not supported in GovSSO.
+ID Token may hold other OpenID Connect protocol-based claims that are not supported in GovSSO.

 **Phone number claims**
 If authentication request is performed with `phone` scope (e.g. `scope=openid%20phone`) and user's phone number is known (currently only when user has authenticated with Mobile-ID), then GovSSO will issue ID Tokens with the following additional claims.
 If authentication request is not performed with `phone` scope or user's phone number is not known, these claims are not included in GovSSO ID Token.